sendchinatownlove/ruby/README.md

 install [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli)

-After `heroku login` and you are added the project
+After `heroku login` and you are added the project if you setup your heroku app, you should have a remote added; if not explicitly run

+`
-`git subtree push --prefix api heroku master`
+git remote add heroku https://git.heroku.com/sendchinatownlove.git` `git subtree push --prefix api heroku master`

 or if pipelines already setup, push naturally to branches